Skip to content

 Remote Data§

-This field is used to display data in Yesplan that comes from a linked ticketing system you have sent an event to.
+This field is used to display data in Yesplan that comes from a linked ticketing system you’ve sent an event to.
 For example, for a forwarded event you can use a remote data field to display the number of sold tickets from your ticketing system in Yesplan.
 These fields also contain a “Refresh” button to retrieve current data from your ticketing system.

 When creating a field for remote data you can choose the data type: